Wolverine971/9takes/src/blog/guides/5-tough-conversations-you-need-to-have-with-your-partner.md

 ---
-title: '5 tough conversations you need to have with your partner or yngmi'
+title: '5 Tough Conversations to Have With Your Partner or YNGMI'
-description: 'Holidays coming up?
-Feeling stressed?
-Here is how to survive those uncomfortable situations and conversations'
+description: "Open Communication, avoiding pitfalls and understanding each other's emotions are baseline requirements for any relationship"
 author: 'DJ Wayne'
 date: '2024-05-08'
 loc: 'https://9takes.com/blog/guides/5-tough-conversations-you-need-to-have-with-your-partner'
-lastmod: '2024-05-08'
+lastmod: '2024-05-13'
 changefreq: 'monthly'
 priority: '0.6'
 published: true